MahmoudHegazi/images-processing-api/README.md

 8. prettier

-# working endpoint !!!
+# working endpoints !!!
-API /api return status 200, also /health return status 200
+/api return status 200 always
+/health return response with status 200 always and json object include health boolean to determine the health of all API endpoint after perform some tests

 # scripts